robclark56/RaspiBolt-Extras/RBE_donation.md

 1. The Payment Requests are built using [these instructions](RBE_REST_WAN.md).
+1. The PHP code is running on a free webserver hosted at [https://app.infinityfree.net](https://app.infinityfree.net)
 1. The QR Codes are built using http://qrickit.com/qrickit_apps/qrickit_api.php
 1. If you don't receive QR codes, it is because
    1. my RaspiBolt is turned off, or